 Find the Work That Gets You Noticed

-A little while ago, an ex-Google employee wrote about the challenges he experienced while trying to get promoted, and subsequent departure from the company.
+A little while ago an ex-Google employee wrote about the challenges he experienced while trying to get promoted, and his subsequent departure from the company.

-While the article was more focused on generation of meaning and individualisation, he brought up an interesting point: how do you get noticed for your work?
+While the article was more focused on individuation and existentialism, he brought up an interesting point: why is it so challenging to be recognised for our efforts in the modern workplace?

-It’s worth considering a more tactical approach if you’re finding that your work is going unseen, and your previous efforts aren’t making the dent that you expected.
+It’s worth considering a more tactical approach if you’re finding that your work is going unseen, and your previous efforts weren’t considered impactful.

 In a similar vein, Gayle Laakmann McDowell’s Cracking the Coding Interview will tell you to work on projects with visibility, which means you have pre-validated work items on which to focus.

-There’s a simple common thread of value among these ideas, and it’s that in order to be successful, we need to be both better communicators, and better listeners.
+There’s a simple thread of thought among these ideas, and it’s that in order to be successful we need to be both better communicators, and better listeners.
+These “soft skills” are often overlooked, and have far more value than learning a new framework or language.

 So, if you find yourself struggling to move up the ladder due to your coding efforts, try and reconsider your approach.

-You may find it’s not your code that’s at fault, but only your way of communicating or choosing these efforts.
+You may find it’s not your skill that’s at fault, but only your way of communicating or choosing these efforts.